You have several options for protecting the data and resources that you transfer.

 Protecting data in-flight

-Transfer service for on-premises data encrypts your data over an HTTPS session with TLS for both connections through the public internet, and through private connections (such as Cloud Interconnect).
+Storage Transfer Service encrypts your data over an HTTPS session with TLS for both connections through the public internet, and through private connections (such as Cloud Interconnect).
 If you are using Cloud Interconnect, you can obtain an additional layer of security by using private API endpoints.

 Protecting Google Cloud resources